mne-tools/mne-python/doc/faq.rst

 can take some time, but then the actual morphing operation carried out by :func:`mne.SourceEstimate.morph_precomputed` is very fast, even for :class:`mne.SourceEstimate` objects with many time points.
-The method :func:`mne.SourceEstimate.morph`, by contrast, smooths the data directly on the data, which can be **very slow** with many time points.
+The method :func:`mne.SourceEstimate.morph`, by contrast, smooths the data by operating directly on the data, which can be **very slow** with many time points.
-If there are thousands of time points, then :func:`mne.SourceEstimate.morph_precomputed` will be much faster; if there are a few time points, then :func:`mne.SourceEstiamte.morph` will be faster.
+If there are thousands of time points, then :func:`mne.SourceEstimate.morph_precomputed` will be much faster; if there are a few time points, then :func:`mne.SourceEstimate.morph` will be faster.
 For data sizes in between, we advise testing to determine which is best, although some developers choose to always use :func:`mne.SourceEstimate.morph_precomputed` since it will rarely take